munkhdorj-m/11th-Python-Abstract-Data-Types-3/README.md

    Return `True` if found & deleted, else `False`.

 3. **search_student(id)**
-   Return the student’s name if found, else `None`.
+   Return the student’s name if found, else `False`.

 4. **show_all()**
    Return all students in this format: